metapensiero/metapensiero.reactive/README.rst

 * the new concepts to learn are very few and simple;

-* the reactive functions can be run alone without tracker involvement and they will run as expected.
+* the reactive functions can be run alone without tracker involvement and they will run as normal code, without the need to refactor them.

 Tracked functions can use ``tracker.reactive()`` themselves, in which case the inner trackings will be stopped when the outer is re-run.